JaafarBerjawi/TaskManagementAPI/README.md

 - Ensure you have the python 3.8 installed on your machine.
 - Clone this repository to your local machine.
 - Open the solution in pycharm or your favorite code editor.
+- Install the packages listed in the **Technologies Used** section.

 ### Database Configuration
 1. Open the config.py file and update the connection string to your Postgres SQL Server database.